Red planet and 'blood moon' pair up to dazzle skygazers

 The period of complete eclipse -- known as "totality", when the moon appears darkest -- will last from 1930 to 2113 GMT.

-"Totality will last for 103 minutes, making it the longest eclipse of the 21st century!" said the Royal Astronomical Society in London.
+"Totality will last for 103 minutes, making it the longest eclipse of the 21st century!" the Royal Astronomical Society said.

 At the same time, Mars will hover near the moon in the night sky, easily visible with the naked eye.